Opinion: The city that fell for a hoax

 "How can an entire city get catfished?"
 Kal Penn, the actor who also worked for a time in the Obama White House, said while hosting The Daily Show.
 "There must have been so many red flags.
 The biggest one being that anyone wanted to be sister cities with Newark."

-Mr. Penn is from Montclair, New Jersey, about 11 miles, but a world away from Newark.
-Some might say people from Montclair shouldn't throw stones at Newark...especially since unlike Kailasa, Newark is real and someone could get hurt.
+Penn is from Montclair, N.J., about 11 miles but a world away from Newark.
+Some might say people from Montclair shouldn't throw stones at Newark — especially since unlike Kailasa, Newark is real and someone could get hurt.

 Kailasa's website calls itself home to an "ancient enlightened civilization, the great cosmic borderless Hindu nation."
 I can see why someone in the urban hurly-burly of Newark's City Hall who may have searched "Kailasa" might read that line and think, "Sounds good!"